mattaylor/objix/README.md

 </div>

-### Object.prototype.new(object)
+### Object..new(object)

 Create a new object using `this` as its protoype with additonal properties assigned from the argument.
-If traps have been defined for `this`, then the new object will also be a Proxy with the same trap handlers but will target a new object which uses `this` as its prototype.
+If traps have been defined for `this`, then the new object will also be a Proxy with the same trap handlers but will target a new object which uses `this` as its Object..

 <div data-runkit>